Latina Fitness Bombshell Eri Anton Shows Off Plenty Of Skin In A Tiny Bikini

 To pose for the pic, Eri stood in the balcony of a hotel, situated against the beautiful backdrop of the sea.
 To the delight of her fans, she posted two snaps from the same photoshoot.
 In the first one, she posed while running a hand through her hair, flashing a smile and looking away from the camera.
 The second picture was almost similar to the first one, but it was slightly more up-close and was captured at a low angle — a move that provided viewers with a detailed look at the model’s enviable body and assets.

 According to the geotag, the snap was captured in Waikiki — a vibrant neighborhood in Honolulu, Hawaii, famous for its surf beach.
-In the caption, the model used the Hawaiin word “Mahalo” which means to be thankful for something.
+In the caption, the model used the Hawaiian word “Mahalo” which means to be thankful for something.

 Within less than a day of going live, the snaps garnered more than 21,000 likes and over 400 comments which shows that the model is very popular on the photo-sharing website and fans are always eager to see her new pictures.